react-hook-form/documentation/README.md

 #### Thanks to

-* WebStorm for IDE licence
+* WebStorm for IDE license
 * ZEIT for free hosting
 * React ❤️